Health effects of alcohol: Mental health

-Mental disorders

 Alcohol misuse often coincides with mental health conditions.
 Many individuals struggling with psychiatric disorders also experience problematic drinking behaviors.

-Spiritual use of alcohol

-Most religions prohibit or advise against alcohol use.
-However, spiritual use of alcohol is found in some religions and schools with esoteric influences, including the Hindu tantra sect Aghori, in the Sufi Bektashi Order and Alevi Jem ceremonies, in the Japanese religion Shinto, by the new religious movement Thelema, in Vajrayana Buddhism, and in Vodou faith of Haiti.

 Alcohol education

+Amid the medical world's reappraisal of alcohol's health effects, the proportion of Americans who believe even moderate alcohol consumption—one or two drinks per day—is bad for one's health has doubled.
+Concurrently, the number of people who report drinking alcohol has declined.

 Alcohol education is the practice of disseminating information about the effects of alcohol on health, as well as society and the family unit.
 It was introduced into the public schools by temperance organizations such as the Woman's Christian Temperance Union in the late 19th century.
 Initially, alcohol education focused on how the consumption of alcoholic beverages affected society, as well as the family unit.
 In the 1930s, this came to also incorporate education pertaining to alcohol's effects on health.
 Organizations such as the National Institute on Alcohol Abuse and Alcoholism in the United States were founded to promulgate alcohol education alongside those of the temperance movement, such as the American Council on Alcohol Problems.